rp8081/AV--JOBATHON---January-2023/README.md

   - Also tried taking average , std  of claim amount across various categorical variable but did not help.

 - **Modelling :**
   - Tried various models like Xgboost , Catboost,LGBM,Random forest , Linear model with regularization  (Lasso , Ridge) and Deep Learning Models.
-Finally selected Ridge,LGBM and GBM models
+Finally selected Ridge,LGBM and GBM models with 10 fold cross validation.
      For Submission.
 - **Final Model:**
   - Blended LGBM , Ridge , and GBM with weight of 0.6,0.2 and 0.2 .